getlift/lift/docs/queue.md

 *Default: 3 retries.*

 SQS retries messages when the Lambda processing it throws an error.
-The `maxRetries` option configures how many times each job will be retried when failing.
+The `maxRetries` option configures how many times each message will be retried in case of failure.

 Sidenote: errors should not be captured in the code of the `worker` function, else the retry mechanism will not be triggered.

-If the job still fails after reaching the max retry count, it will be moved to the dead letter queue for storage.
+If the message still fails after reaching the max retry count, it will be moved to the dead letter queue for storage.

 ### Retry delay

-When Lambda fails processing a SQS job (i.e. the code throws an error), the job will be retried after a delay.
-That delay is also called "**Visibility Timeout"** in SQS.
+When Lambda fails processing an SQS message (i.e. the code throws an error), the message will be retried after a delay.
+That delay is also called SQS "_Visibility Timeout_".

 By default, Lift configures the retry delay to 6 times the worker functions timeout, [per AWS' recommendation](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-queueconfig).
-Since Serverless deploy functions with a timeout of 6 seconds by default, that means that jobs will be retried every 36 seconds.
+Since Serverless deploy functions with a timeout of 6 seconds by default, that means that messages will be retried **every 36 seconds**.

-When the function's timeout is changed, the retry delay is configured accordingly:
+When the function's timeout is changed, the retry delay is automatically changed accordingly:

 ```yaml
 constructs: